Multiple target tracking based on sets of trajectories: Illustrative examples

 In this set-up, it seems convenient to estimate the set of trajectories as the posterior mean of the hypothesis with highest weight, which is represented by Figure \ref{fig:Posterior-mean-trajectories}(a) and does not have track switching.
-We have also implemented the $\delta$-GLMB filter, which is the closed form solution to the labelled RFS filtering problem \cite{Vo13}, and its estimate is the posterior mean of the hypothesis with highest weight at each time step.
-Due to the IID cluster birth process, there is track switching at all time steps for the trajectories born at the same time in the $\delta$-GLMB filter estimate, which is shown in Figure \ref{fig:Equally-likely-trajectories}.
-This was previously indicated in Example \ref{exa:Label_mixing} and is not a desirable situation that can be avoided by using the set of trajectories as state variable.
+We also want to illustrate the estimated trajectories using filtering multitarget densities to illustrate the problem of track switching by implementing the $\delta$-GLMB filter \cite{Vo13}.
+We would like to remark that the $\delta$-GLMB filter only computes the multitarget density at the current time so it is considerably lighter than the direct implementation of the conjugate prior for sets of trajectories in Procedure \ref{alg:Recursion-radar_measurement}.
+We compute the estimate at each time step by using the posterior mean of the hypothesis with highest weight in the $\delta$-GLMB filter.
+Due to the IID cluster birth process, there is track switching at all time steps for the trajectories born at the same time in the $\delta$-GLMB filter estimate, which is shown in Figure \ref{fig:Estimates_simulation_deltaGLMB}.
+This was previously indicated in Example \ref{exa:Label_mixing} and is not a desirable situation that can be avoided by using the joint density over the sequence of labelled sets, though there is no closed-form expression in the literature, or by using the set of trajectories as state variable, as we propose in this paper.

 We now consider another scenario with the same parameters but with $\kappa\left(z\right)=\frac{1}{20}1_{\left(-10,10\right)}\left(z\right)$ and $R=10^{-3}$, i.e., lower clutter and higher measurement noise.
 We show the observed measurements and the three most likely hypotheses in Figure \ref{fig:Measurements-hypotheses_scenario3}.
-None of the three most likely hypotheses has two trajectories that start at time 2 as the trajectories that were used to generate the measurements, see Figure \ref{fig:Observed-measurements}(b).
+None of the three most likely global hypotheses has two trajectories that start at time 2 as the trajectories that were used to generate the measurements, see Figure \ref{fig:Observed-measurements}(b).
 This is due to the fact that one of the trajectories has not been detected at time 2, see Figure \ref{fig:Measurements-hypotheses_scenario3}(a).
-The third most likely hypothesis includes a trajectory switching when targets are in close proximity.
+The third most likely global hypothesis includes a trajectory switching when targets are in close proximity.